 On Sydney’s North Shore, many older homes are exceptionally well built but relatively small compared to their land.
 This characteristic makes them ideal for enhancing and enlarging rather than replacing.

 Therefore, extending your existing home can be a smart and economical way to create more space for the whole family.

 A home extension provides the ideal opportunity to rectify parts of an existing home that may not work as well as they should.

 So in some ways the design process is similar to a renovation and raises the same considerations:

 - Your family’s needs and your expectations

 In most cases, it’s also important that the transition between new and existing flows smoothly to create a holistic feel for the home.
 You do not want to have them feeling like two separate elements.

 Considerations for House Extensions

-Whether your home requires an extension to the ground floor or a second-storey addition, in Sydney you’ll need to consider these issues:
+When your home in Sydney requires an extension to the ground floor, you’ll need to consider these issues:

 - Budget – at the beginning of the project, discuss this matter in detail with your designer.